visualizing-your-future/visualizing-your-future.github.io/index.md

 **Visualizing Your Future** aims to provide a robust web application for *Spire Hawaii LLP*'s financial tools and databases, with the goal of enhancing their ability to satisfy clients' accounting needs with impactful and easy-to-read visualizations of the clients' financial projections.

 ## User Guide
-A tour through our current mock-up of our Visualizing Your Future web application for Spire Hawaii LLP.
+A tour through our current mock-up of our Visualizing Your Future web application for *Spire Hawaii LLP*.

 [SCREENSHOTS COMING SOON]